lucidsoftware/lucid-android/README.md

     } yield new HasDependencies(prefs, settings)

 It's important to take care when mixing lifecycles that you only depend on data from lifecycles that are the same as or happen earlier than the current lifecycle.
 You wouldn't want an `@onCreate` value depending on an `@onStart` value but the other way around is okay.

+## Usage

+    // build.sbt
+    libraryDependencies += "com.lucidchart" %% "lucid-android" % "0.1.0"

+    // if you are using @LifecycleManaged
+    addCompilerPlugin("org.scalamacros" % "paradise" % "2.1.0" cross CrossVersion.full)